Junoon (band): Coke Studio debut and more collaborations (2017)

 On 18 August, Junoon produced and performed their hit song "Sayonee" at Coke Studio 10th season, where Salman Ahmad served as the musical director and featured renowned artists like Rahat Fateh Ali Khan and Ali Noor, from Noori on the vocals.
 The single received mixed reviews from many critics, such as a writer for Dawn reportedly saying that "even the best fall down sometimes" while a piece in The News International said, "'Sayonee', sung by Ali Noor and Rahat Fateh Ali Khan with music directed by Salman Ahmed as Junoon is quite possibly one of the worst songs to have emerged from Coke Studio – not from just this season but in its ten years, the standard has never dropped to this degree until now." and the Daily Pakistan reported that the rendition "...left a bad taste in your mouth".

 After the release of "Sayonee", Salman Ahmad recomposed the song "Ghoom Taana" for Coke Studio, he revealed to Samaa TV about this recreation, "Ayesha, Eman, Sajar and Simal were at a singing competition where I was a judge in January.
 I picked them out of 25 participants."
 He then convinced the executive producers of the show; Bilal Maqsood and Faisal Kapadia; to give them a chance and they accepted.
 On bringing forward the new talent; the four girls called Irteassh; he said, "We just need to give them a platform of arts and culture.
 They will succeed and show the world that Pakistan is a beautiful and rich country".
 He changed the old sound of the song to add a cinematic feel.
 While, he added that, Momina Mustehsan also wanted to join him as she sung earlier with him when they were in New York.
-On September 15, the song aired as part of the show sixth episode.

 Reunion (2018 – Present)

-In August 2018, Ali Azmat, Brian O' Connell, and Salman Ahmad came together once again to release a new video for the song "Khudi", sponsored by a biscuit company.
+In August 2018, Ali Azmat, Brian O'Connell, and Salman Ahmad came together once again to release a new video for the song "Khudi", sponsored by a biscuit company.
 On 25 December 2018, Junoon including Ali Azmat, Salman Ahmad and Brian O Connell reunited after 13 years to a sold-out concert in Karachi, Pakistan at the Moin Khan Academy.

 This was followed by another sold-out concert in Dubai on 17 January 2019.
-Junoon has now embarked on a world tour with UK in Aug 2019, US and Canada in Oct/19 Nov.
+Junoon band has now embarked on a world tour with UK in Aug 2019, US and Canada in Oct/19 Nov.
 Back to Dubai in November 2019.
 The band will be performing together as Junoon till further notice.
 In the new lineup, American drummer and musician Taylor Simpson joined as the drummer of the band.